jonnyleealas/401-Reads/leetCode/countItemsMatching.md

 - Does the index contain the correct value --> ruleKey/index === ruleValue
 - When we call ruleKey it will look for the key of "color" and its value "1"
  - The index position which is the value has to match the value of ruleValue.
+- So the ruleKey will essentially give you an index position of the array.
+If that index position's value matches the ruleValue string count++

 # Sudo
 - Loop through array